How Much Should You Really Spend on Marketing Per Day?

 Does the Marketing Cost Per Day Calculator tell me how much to spend?

-No — it does the opposite.
+No. It does the opposite.
 It takes a spend figure you have already decided on, monthly or yearly, and converts it into a per-working-day, per-job, and per-ft² or per-m² number to bake into your pricing.
 Deciding what that spend figure should be in the first place is a separate question, which is what the Marketing ROI Calculator is built for.

 Why does the calculator show nothing until I type a number?

-Both the monthly and yearly spend fields start completely blank — not $0, and not a placeholder figure — so the tool never implies a recommended spend amount.
+Both the monthly and yearly spend fields start completely blank (not $0, and not a placeholder figure), so the tool never implies a recommended spend amount.
 The business-volume fields (working days, weeks, jobs, typical area) do ship with typical solo-contractor defaults, but the results section stays hidden behind a simple prompt until you enter a real spend number above zero.